-Kingfisher/SDWebImage: If you want to display images fetched from the network and cache them (to not download them each time they’re displayed), you can write a ton of code and reinvent the wheel or use one of these.
+Kingfisher/SDWebImage: If you want to display images fetched from the HTTP network and cache them (not download them each time they’re displayed), you can write a ton of code and reinvent the wheel or use one of these.
 The first one is newer and Swift only, while the latter is an old and proven Objective-C library.

-Swinject: If you have a vast application and it’s hard to follow the flow of the object’s creation, and how the data is passed around, why not have one place in the code dedicated for all the dependencies?
+Swinject: If you have a vast application and it’s hard to follow the flow of the object’s creation and how the data is passed around, why not have one place in the code dedicated to all the dependencies?

-Fastlane: Is an absolute staple when it comes to bringing Continuous Integration to iOS app development.
-As such, it’s worth knowing for everybody that needs to publish test builds regularly.
+Fastlane: This is an absolute staple in bringing Continuous Integration to iOS development.
+As such, it’s worth knowing that everybody needs to publish test builds regularly.

 Except they’re not!

-Every library that I’ve mentioned tackles a programming problem in it’s own specific way, but most of the time they are actually based on far more general concepts.
+Every library I’ve mentioned tackles a programming problem in its own specific way, but most of the time, they are based on far more general concepts.
 It’s essential to understand these underlying concepts.
-I’d argue that it’s the most crucial skill for every app developer.
+I’d argue that it’s the most crucial skill for every iOS developer.
 Libraries and tech stacks change in a blink of an eye, but the underlying concepts are relatively stable.
 Many ideas are even from the 70s and 80s!
 Learn them by heart, and libraries that implement them will instantly be self-explanatory and trivial to assess.